 panel_custom component to your configuration.
 You can then set up as many internal links in the sidebar as you want.
 I wouldn't recommend adding too many, as you might end up having to search through your sidebar instead of the settings.
 In this example, I will be adding direct links to the integrations, automations, and server controls.

 The first thing on the to-do list, is to enable Home Assistant's advanced mode.
 This can be done by clicking on your profile in the sidebar and scrolling down until you find the option.

-The advanced mode isn’t as frightening as it may sound, and it doesn’t suddenly make the configuration more complicated.
-All it does is allow you to add more customizations, such as adding internal links to Home Assistant’s sidebar.
+The advanced mode isn't as frightening as it may sound, and it doesn't suddenly complicate the configuration.
+All it does is allow you to add more customizations, such as adding internal links to Home Assistant's sidebar.